fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 - Auto-introduction of conversions for assignments into mutable record fields and some other places with known type information.

-This RFC adds an extra type-directed conversion as an option of last resort, and propagates that option over structures like `if .. then ... else`.

 # Detailed design